-- The plugin supports integration with 3rd party professional translation services or ability to bulk import translate content and also manage it manually through WP backend.
+The plugin supports integration with 3rd party professional translation services or the ability to bulk import and translate content and also manage it manually through the WP backend.

 After landing the WPML platform and confirming project details with our client, we proceeded with the implementation:

-2. We then installed the WPML plugin and made necessary configurations for the regional domains.
+2. We then installed the WPML plugin and made the necessary configurations for the regional domains.

 3. We then exported translated content from the SaaS system into .TXT files.
 Next came the complexity – we needed to develop a mapping between the translated content and original content in the absence of clearly defined keys.

 4. Our developers created a custom data transformation script that cleaned and parsed translation files and then identified mappings with the original content using a set of rules and regular expressions.
 As a result, we found the relevant data, which included titles of original posts, their IDs, and meta fields.
 While it took us about 120 hours to build the script to map the translations, the manual effort would have required north of 600 hours of effort based on our conservative estimates.

 5. We were now able to import the translated content into the WP database and check the results of our work.
 Again, we adopted the automated route and developed a script that compared live translated pages (still supported by Smartling) with the matching pages in the Dev environment running on WPML.
 The testing showed some minor discrepancies that were due to the fact that not all content was residing in the database – some content in the original website was hardcoded which gave us an opportunity to improve the overall system and move these hard-coded elements under the CMS.